 RegistrationWith successful registrations achieved for 26 substances, the Consortium’s registration activity is now focused on maintaining dossier quality and making updates to the existing registrations in light of new information.

-A key project to update the Consortium’s Chemical Safety Reports is underway, starting with the update of the Pb metal dossier successfully submitted in August 2018.
-The Consortium has carried out a review of the available environmental effects data and the PNECs for freshwater, saltwater, sediment, and soil secondary poisoning.
-Consequent changes to exposure scenarios will be made in the dossiers and in the Consortium’s SDS templates.
+A key project was recently carried out to update the Lead REACH Consortium’s registration dossiers and Chemical Safety Reports in 2018.
+The updates were focused on a critical review of the available environmental effects data and the PNECs for freshwater, saltwater, sediment, and soil secondary poisoning.

 What is Registration?